Sexually Transmitted Infections

 - It is possible to get a STI without having vaginal intercourse.
 Not all STIs are spread in the same way.

 - Use condoms consistently and correctly.
-Health Promotion offers FREE male and female condoms!
+Health Promotion offers FREE condoms and barriers!

 - Engage in abstinence for oral, vaginal, and anal sex